BerkeleyLearnVerify/Scenic/docs/simulators.rst

 The exact name of the ``.egg`` file may vary depending on minor version of the Carla you installed.
 If different, please use the name of the egg file for python version 3.
 The PythonAPI package should be installed as ``carla`` package.
 For validation, if you execute ``pip list`` on terminal ``carla`` should be listed.

 To instantiate the Carla simulator, please run ``.\CarlaUE4.sh`` in your terminal.
 This bash file should be located at the root of your Carla folder.
 If not, please search for it within your Carla folder.
-Once the Carla simulator is instantiated, please open another terminal window and follow the :doc:`Trying Some Examples<quickstart>`
+Once the Carla simulator is instantiated, please open another terminal window and follow the :ref:`quickstart` instructions.

 Grand Theft Auto V